Example: Download the Petstore spec

 👤 Basic Auth | Authorization: Basic {base64} |

-is derived from the filename of your OpenAPI spec:
+The {API_NAME} is derived from the filename of your OpenAPI spec:

-Tools are automatically named using this pattern:
+petstore.json → PETSTORE_API_KEYgithub-api.yaml → GITHUB_TOKENmy_custom_api.yml → MYCUSTOMAPI_API_KEYTools are automatically named using this pattern:

-(generated from GET /user/repos
+petstore_getPetById (from operationId)github_get_user_repos (generated from GET /user/repos)your-project/

 ├── api-specs/ # Your OpenAPI specs folder